Doc077/melonly/README.md

 Email.send('recipient@mail.com', 'Test Email', 'This is the test email sent from Melonly application.')
 ```

-Even though this is simple and convinient for fast testing, we recommend the more object-oriented approach with separate email classes.
-It will allow us to make template based emails.
-To generate new email file use the CLI command:
+Though this is simple and convinient for small-sized applications, we recommend the more object-oriented approach with separate email classes.
+It allows us to make emails with HTML templates.
+To generate a new email file use the CLI command:

 ```shell
 melon make email welcome